apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 ==============

 All fields are located inside the ``records``` root node.
 ATS supports reading multiple documents from the same YAML stream, subsequent documents overrides earlier fields.
+If there is any error reading a particular node the default value(s) will be used.

 .. code-block:: yaml